en-pei/fabm0_agg/src/models/hzg/agg/README.md

 It is coupled to other models and physical driver with FABM framework.

-The iow_spm model is linked.
-See subfolder: `/src/models/iow/spm`
+The `iow_spm` model is used to calculate resuspension.
+See subfolder: `/src/models/iow/spm` for source code.

 ## Citation